News Alerts

 Check out the articles, including the pieces on The Housewife’s Secret Arsenal

-January 2023
+January 2023!

 Universidad de los Andes published #belicopedia, an encyclopedia of animals, plants, infrastructures and other creatures of the war in Colombia.
 I contributed with a piece on landmines: “Q de ‘Quiebrapatas'” The book was edited by the amazing Daniel Ruiz Serna and Diana Ojeda.
 Get your print copy HERE.

-In November 2022, my review of Kimberly Theidon’s new book “Legacies of War: Violence, Ecologies and Kin” was published by Anthropological Quarterly.
+My review of Kimberly Theidon’s new book “Legacies of War: Violence, Ecologies and Kin” was published by Anthropological Quarterly.
 Check it our HERE.

 January 2022

 Honored and excited to be part of this collection onEcologies of War,” edited by the wonderful Bridget Guarasci and Eleana J. Kim.
+My short essay is titled: “Landscapes of Suspicion: Minefields and Cleared-Lands in Rural Colombia.”
+Check it out in this LINK.

 March 2020